Created: 17 Jan 2025

 Advantages of Naive RAG:

-• A major benefit of Naive RAG is that there is no need to fine-tune the LLM, which saves time and reduces costs.
+• One of the most significant advantages of Naïve RAG is the fact that there is no need to fine-tune the LLM, thus saving both time and money.

-• The effectiveness of the output is heavily influenced by the retrieval module's ability to locate the most relevant information.
+• The performance of the generated outputs is dependent on the ability of the retrieval model to identify the most pertinent information.

 Advanced RAG